vhermawan/github-repositories-explorer/README.md

    bun
    ```

+3. Copy `env.example` to `.env` and fill in the correct URLs and other necessary environment variables.

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev